 Finding the perfect brush can be quite an effort, but is definitely worth the time and expense.
 Finding a brush that is right for you is a very rewarding experience and enhances the enjoyment you will get from your painting.

 Fortunately the MyArtscape brush set covers almost all of these brush types and is constantly under development.
 I can confidently say that this is one of the most comprehensive synthetic brush sets out there.

-Stay tuned for Part 3, 4 and 5 of this series for further tips to become a better painter.
+Stay tuned for further tips to become a better painter.

 Happy Painting :-)

 The sheer array of paint brushes available can seem quite overwhelming for the beginner or even the experienced artist.
 This article will help you pick which type of brush to use for each medium as well as choose which head shape is most suitable for you.
 Part 1 will cover the hair type and Part 2 will cover the shape styles.

 Art paint brushes are usually either made from animal hair or synthetic hair.
 Most brushes are made from animal hair and the quality of the brush will depend on the grade of hair being used.
 Typically, the quality of an art paint brush is related to its spring (ability to bounce back into shape), feel and the evenness of the brush stroke.

 Animal hair has some unique characteristics which make it a good choice for art paint brushes.
 Each hair has small micro-scales on the hair filament.
 These scales coupled with varying hair filament diameter, enable animal hair to efficiently store paint and deliver it more consistently over longer brush strokes.
 However, synthetic hair technology is fast catching up to animal hair fiber and offers a good alternative to expensive animal hairs.